 Here are the phases we experienced with buying as we grew and learned:

 When we decided to open a brick and mortar home decor store, The Salvaged Boutique, we envisioned an eclectic yet curated collection of home decor accessories.

-We were furniture refurbishers so we had plenty of pieces to sell – dressers, cabinets, nightstands, end tables, etc. And because we had been selling vintage items on Etsy for two years prior we had plenty of good vintage wares to sell too.
+We’re furniture refurbishers so we had plenty of large furniture pieces to display and sell – dressers, cabinets, nightstands, end tables, etc. And because we had been selling vintage items on Etsy for two years prior, we had plenty of vintage wares to sell too.
 But we wanted to incorporate some new home decor accessories.